 Background Research Essay

 As stated above, this essay follows the description for the standard research essay.
 It is a scholarly endeavor and differs from the standard essay in terms of length and focus.
-The length is approximately twenty-five to forty pages.
-The focus of the essay is related to the artistic work and explores some aspect of that work which the student wishes to study and develop through outside research.
+The length is approximately 25 to 40 pages.
+The focus of the essay is related to the artistic work and explores some aspect of that work that the student wishes to study and develop through outside research.
 The essay might take the form of an analysis of a performance or literary genre; a history of an art form or phenomenon; a philosophical study of an aesthetic concept; or a critical/biographical analysis of the work of an influential artistic figure.

 Artistic Aims Essay